 A: STEM Teach III will expand on the achievements and successes of previous iterations of the initiative to focus specifically on high school teachers needing graduate level courses in STEM disciplines to meet the Higher Learning Commission (HLC) requirement for teaching dual-credit courses by 2022.
 STEM Teach III will accelerate the process and provide ample opportunity for teachers to meet the credentialing requirements.

 Q: What is the goal of STEM Teach III?

 A: The goal is to focus specifically on high school teachers needing graduate level courses in STEM disciplines to meet the Higher Learning Commission (HLC) requirement for teaching dual-credit courses by 2022.

 Q: What is the timeframe for grant implementation?

 A: STEM Teach III will run for six semesters: Spring 2018, Summer I and II 2018, Fall 2018, Spring 2019 and Summer I 2019.
 Courses may be offered in an online, face-to-face or hybrid format.

 Q: How are the grant funds distributed?

 A: STEM Teach III does not involve sub-grants to institutions.
-Participating institutions will propose specific amounts for tuition, books and materials for graduate level courses within STEM Teach guidelines.
+Participating institutions will propose specific amounts and be reimbursed at the end of a course for tuition, books and materials for graduate level courses within STEM Teach guidelines.
 A breakdown of the financial information is available here.

 Q: What is a campus liaison?